 Warren Wilson is one of seven federally-recognized work colleges in the nation, and our students are essential to the daily operation of the campus.
-All resident students log 15 hours a week with one of the more than 100 work crews.
+All resident students work between 10-20 hours on one of the more than 100 work crews.
 Students perform essential functions for the college and are responsible for everything from installing plumbing and designing publications to harvesting timber, repairing campus bikes, raising grass-fed cattle or updating our global information systems.

 Skills for Now, Skills for Later

-With the Work Program, students earn $3,480 toward the cost of tuition each academic year.
+With the Work Program, students are paid minimum wage ($7.25/Hr) and the amount is credited towards the cost of their education each academic year.
 Its payoff is much bigger than that.
 They gain critical professional skills such as organization, time management and communication.
 Students also assemble an impressive (and eclectic) set of practical, transferable skills by doing work with a real purpose–a distinct advantage when applying for jobs or graduate school.
 It’s no wonder our graduates are regularly accepted into graduate programs, medical schools and organizations like Teach for America and the National Park Service.

 These experiences are as fundamental to a student’s education as any they receive in the classroom.
 Work crew supervisors are educators and mentors.
 They identify specific learning and performance goals and outline the skills and abilities a student will develop throughout the semester.
 In addition, a student’s work evaluation is used to to calculate a work GPA and is included in an official Work Transcript.